tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/fileservices/Storage-Analytics.md

 # Storage Analytics
 Azure Storage Analytics performs logging and provides metrics data for a storage account.
 You can use this data to trace requests, analyze usage trends, and diagnose issues with your storage account.

- Storage Analytics is enabled by default for new storage accounts.
-You can configure it in the [Azure portal](https://portal.azure.com/); for details, see [Monitor a storage account in the Azure portal](/azure/storage/storage-monitor-storage-account).
+ Storage Analytics metrics are enabled by default for new storage accounts.
+You can enable logging and configure both metrics and logging in the [Azure portal](https://portal.azure.com/); for details, see [Monitor a storage account in the Azure portal](/azure/storage/storage-monitor-storage-account).
 You can also enable Storage Analytics programmatically via the REST API or the client library.
 Use the `Set Service Properties` operation to enable Storage Analytics individually for each service.

 > [!NOTE]
 >  Storage Analytics metrics are available for the Blob, Queue, Table, and File services.